mountaineerbr/shellChatGPT/README.md

 ## 💬  Native Chat Completions

 With command line `options -cc`, some properties are set automatically to create a chat bot.
-Start a new session in chat mode, and set a different temperature (*gpt-3.5 and gpt-4+ models*):
+Start a new session in chat mode, and set a different temperature:

     chatgpt.sh -cc -t0.7